Cuda-Chen/cuda-chen.github.io/_posts/slic-in-julia.md

 You will ask a problem: "It seems pretty straightforward.
 So what's special of SLIC?"
-Rather than search all the pixels like normal K-means, SLIC uses K-means which restricts the searching area into a certain space.
+Rather than search all the pixels like normal K-means, SLIC uses a modified K-means which restricts the searching area into a certain space.
 To my opinion, SLIC adopts this way because each pixel surrounding to a center should have similar properties.

 ![slic_difference](/assets/images/2020/07/29/slic_difference.png)
 <center>A comparison between normal K-means and SLIC modified K-means.
 Taken from [4]</center>